McKinley L. Price

 McKinley Lenard Price (born March 10, 1949) is an American politician and dentist who served as the mayor of the city of Newport News, Virginia from 2010 until 2022.

 Career

 Price graduated from Collis P. Huntington High School in 1967 and Hampton Institute in 1971 before serving in the United States Army as a commissioned officer.
 He was honorably discharged as a first lieutenant in 1972.
 Price attended Howard University College of Dentistry, after which he performed a general anesthesia residency at Providence Hospital in Baltimore.

 During the COVID-19 pandemic, Price helped by encouraging people to get vaccinated and administering vaccinations himself.

 Personal life

 Price is a member of Alpha Phi Alpha fraternity.
-Price is married to Valerie Scott Price, a retired teacher of thirty years who worked with the Newport News Public School System.
-Together, they have two children.
+Price was married to Valerie Scott Price until her death in 2025, a retired teacher of thirty years who worked with the Newport News Public School System and the sister of U.S. representative Bobby Scott.
+Together, they have two children including Marcia, who was elected to the Virginia House of Delegates in 2015.